 Between 2010 and 2012, Funny Wonders focussed on developing working opportunities and experience for early-career artists.
-Funded by The Big Lottery, we developed a show called 'MiST' (Music in Shadow Theatre) based on the Japanese folk tale Urashima-Taro.
-The project helped us to provide professional development opportunities and training and to bring together a team of young, creative professionals who worked together in schools and community events.
+Funded by The Big Lottery, we developed a 'MiST' (Music in Shadow Theatre) show called 'Transition Tales' based on the Japanese folk tale Urashima-Taro.
+The project helped us to provide professional development opportunities and training workshops and to bring together a team of young, creative professionals who worked together in schools and community events.

 Part 6: Community Focus

 2012 through to 2017 were difficult years for us at Funny Wonders.
 During this time, we lost both of our founders, Chris and Doug Agnew.
 They were literally family to many of the team and life-long friends to the rest.
-You can read more about them here.
+Read more about them here (Chris) and here (Doug).

-Particularly from 2015 onwards, as we rebuilt, we operated on a smaller scale and focused on our community work, running workshops at local events and short-term projects with local groups such as the Buxton Drama League and Poole's Cavern.
+Particularly from 2015 onwards, as we rebuilt our team and minds, we operated on a smaller scale and focused on our community work, running workshops at local events and short-term projects with local groups such as the Buxton Drama League and Poole's Cavern.

-We continue to bring creative opportunities to our local community and work in a way which Chris and Doug believed in.
+Unbelievably, July 2018 marked our twentieth year since our official first event!
+We endeavour to continue to bring creative opportunities to our local community and work in a way which Chris and Doug believed in.
 We hope to continue their legacy for many more years.
 If you would like to be involved and help us do that, please get in touch!